 Beautiful Basil – Ocimum Basilicum – Once used in Indian courts to solemnize an oath.
 Basil is my all time favorite herb and I plant it everywhere because I think it’s lovely!
 There are so many yummy varieties for the kitchen.
 Try Thai, Genovese, Sweet Dani, Lime, Lettuce leaf, Cinnamon.

-- Site – Grows best in full sun in growing zones 8-10 – needs warm sun, protection from frost
+Site – Grows best in full sun in growing zones 8-10 – needs warm sun, protection from frost.
+Makes a great indoor plant!

-- Can be used fresh, dried or frozen (brush with olive oil before freezing if drying leaf whole).
+Uses – Can be used fresh, dried or frozen (brush with olive oil before freezing if drying leaf whole).
 Try it fresh in your next garden salad!
-As with most herbs, when using in the kitchen, tear up leaves – avoid cutting.
+As with most herbs, when using in the kitchen, tear up leaves – avoid cutting.”

-Yes, basil is one of my favorite all time herbs because, aside from a particular aversion to frost, it’s relatively easy to grow.
-It’s also beautiful anywhere in the garden – throw it into your flower beds and it will add dimension and color and fragrance.
-Raise your hand if you don’t like the smell of basil on a summer afternoon…yeah, I don’t really know people like that.
+Basil is one of my favorite all time herbs because, aside from a particular aversion to frost, it’s relatively easy to grow.
+It’s also beautiful anywhere in the garden.
+Throw it into your flower beds and it will add dimension, color, and fragrance.

 You want the soil to be damp but never soggy and let basil dry just a little between waterings once the plant has matured.
 Basil loves the sun so whether indoors or out, give it a full 6-8 hours of sunlight per day.
 Morning into afternoon sun is usually better than afternoon into evening.